XiangLiuMath/XiangLiuMath.github.io/content/post/PersistentHypergraph/index.md

 ---
 title: Persistent Hypergraph based machine learning models
-subtitle: ICBS
+# subtitle: ICBS

 # Summary for listings and search engines
-summary: Persistent Hypergraph based machine learning models
+summary: The first International Congress of Basic Sciences

 # Link this post with a project
 projects: []